seeingnft/teia-/Ukranian-Fundraising.md

 The organisations chosen are all non-militarian: Medical, aid, journalism, etc. and the List can be changed later if certain organisations are found to be problematic.

-## How to set up a Contract for directing sales to the initiative contract
+## How to set up a Collaboration Contract on Teia for directing sales to the initiative contract

 These are the steps to allocate a percentage of your artwork sales to be sent to the donation contract setup by Versum Team & fxhash in Teia platform